emmahyde/thinking-patterns/README.md

 ## Real-World Usage Examples for Rails, Ruby & React Developers

 ### 1. Sequential Thinking - Rails API Architecture Planning
+#### User Prompt
+> "I'm planning a major architecture change for my Rails app, moving from a single-tenant to a multi-tenant model to support 500+ organizations.
+I need to figure out the best way to handle data isolation, specifically whether to use Postgres schemas or a shared-table approach with row-level security.
+Can you help me think through the first steps of designing the database schema?"

 ```ruby
 # Planning a multi-tenant Rails API with complex authentication
 const response = await mcp.callTool("sequential_thinking", {